A doctor is examining an x-ray

 What to Expect

-After registering at Out Patient Registration bring your paper work to the Radiology Department.
-You will be asked to complete an MRI Screening form.
+You will be asked to complete an MRI Screening form upon arrival.
 Be sure to bring a list of your medications with you.
 While most MRI scans do not require the use of contrast material, there are times that contrast material is needed.
 A review of your medications is done before giving you any type of contrast.

 Once you're positioned in the scanner, the technologist will communicate with you throughout the procedure via an intercom system.
 The scanner makes many loud and